How to protect your skin this summer

 Misconceptions

-There are a lot of myths around the best methods for protecting against and treating sunburn.
+There are many myths surrounding the best methods for protecting against and treating sunburn.

 The heat of the sun causes sunburn -

 Sunburn is actually caused by UV radiation.
 When the UV rays penetrate the skin, they can cause mutations in the DNA of skin cells.
-As a response, you experience peeling which is the bodies way of getting rid of damaged and mutated cells.
+As a response, you experience peeling, which is the body's way of removing damaged and mutated cells.
 The heat you feel actually comes from infrared rays from the sun and doesn't contribute to cell damage.

 Pre-holiday sunbed tan can protect against UV rays -

 It's a common misconception that a pre-holiday tan can protect against sun damage.
 Getting a tan before going on holiday provides very little protection.
-If it were a sunscreen, it would offer less protection than an SPF 3 sunscreens.
-It's also important to mention that if you pre-tan using sunbeds, you could be increasing your chances of developing melanoma by 20%.
+If it were a sun cream, it would offer less protection than an SPF 3 sun cream.
+It's also important to note that using sunbeds for pre-tanning can increase your chances of developing melanoma by 20%.
 If you want a pre-holiday tan, opt for fake tan creams and mousses.
-Be aware that fake tan products do not protect against the sun and other precautionary measures should be taken to minimise your risk of skin damage.
+Be aware that counterfeit tan products do not protect against the sun, and other precautionary measures should be taken to minimise your risk of skin damage.

-Sunscreen does not offer enough protection against the sun.
-Moreover, it was found that most people don't apply enough sunscreen for it to be effective.
-While sunscreen can help to block UV rays, it does not provide 100% protection.
-You should seek shade and clothing for further protection.
+Sun cream does not offer enough protection against the sun.
+Moreover, it was found that most people don't apply enough Sun cream for it to be effective.
+While sun cream can help to block UV rays, it does not provide 100% protection.
+Seek shade and wear clothing for additional protection.

 A "healthy tan" -

 There is absolutely nothing healthy about a tan.
-The darkening of the skin occurs when the cells in our skin creates more melanin to absorb the UV rays, protecting the skin from further damage.
+The darkening of the skin occurs when the cells in our skin produce more melanin to absorb UV rays, thereby protecting the skin from further damage.

 Tips For Staying Safe In The Sun